Post Author: Eugene Nagawiecki

 Photo albums are the perfect present as they are personal, meaningful, and will last generations.It's not exaggeration or hyperbole - albums can bring families together and create special and lasting moments.

-This gets us back to those millennials as they often forget this old truth.
+This gets us back to those millennials, as they often forget this old truth.
 Yet, they are the future and need to be addressed.
-To persuade them we get back to the sell of the album itself and why it is far superior to a lone USB or digital option.
-Here it is important not to let yourself get it confused.
+To persuade them, we get back to the sale of the album itself and why it is far superior to a lone USB or digital option.
+Here it is important not to let yourself get confused.

-With an album it’s no different.
+With an album, it’s no different.
 For a start, a USB is not a kaleidoscope.
-You can not remove its cap or push out its hard drive to then peer in and experience the wonder that really does rest inside.
+You can not remove its cap or push out its hard drive to peer in and experience the wonder that really does rest inside.
 Nor is it actually too convenient.
-Sure they may come in fun, portable sizes, but unless you also carry with you a respectable laptop that was made within a reasonable amount of time as the USB, with a well charged battery, again your intentions are seemingly futile.
-Lastly, you never hear too often of a family looking through photos in their beautiful USB.
+Sure, they may come in fun, portable sizes, but unless you also carry with you a respectable laptop that was made within a reasonable amount of time as the USB, with a well-charged battery, again, your intentions are seemingly futile.
+Lastly, you never hear too often of a family looking through photos on their beautiful USB.

 The Three P’s: Personal.
 Preservable.
 Priceless.

-Simply put albums are more than just a collection of photographs.
-They are our most personal and cherished stories preserved in easy-to-use, easy-to-share; everlasting books.
+Simply put, albums are more than just a collection of photographs.
+They are our most personal and cherished stories preserved in easy-to-use, easy-to-share, everlasting books.
 They are a treasure chest of precious memories, artistically and compellingly designed in high quality.
 They have the potential to become elegant examples of creative exuberance but can remain semblances of simple and sleek functionality.
-They are easily and readily accessible by people of all ages and conditions and often earn the distinction of family heirloom.
+They are easily and readily accessible by people of all ages and conditions and often earn the distinction of a family heirloom.

-I can’t tell you how many times my family and I have strolled through a time none of us had known while looking at my grandparent’s wedding album some 65 years old now.
+I can’t tell you how many times my family and I have strolled through a time none of us had known while looking at my grandparent’s wedding album, some 65 years old now.
 These are accolades that simply can not and will never be attributed to a USB or digital display.
-Also, lets not forget that at times like these quality and details definitely do matter!
+Also, let's not forget that at times like these, quality and details definitely matter!
 Don’t believe the one who says they can do just as well themselves; persuade that couple who falsely believes their friend with a “printer” can stand in for your services.
 It is not the same.

 Embrace the album, don’t shun it.
-The album is your friend; your tool.
+The album is your friend, your tool.
 Learn it.
 Love it.
-Take care of it and it will take care of you.
-After all, while I willingly embrace technology at large and the undeniable benefits it brings as I think about my own upcoming wedding I know to say to the photographer, Keep the USB.
-I’ll take the album – no matter the cost- because after all that is a possession which is priceless.
+Take care of it, and it will take care of you.
+After all, while I willingly embrace technology at large and its undeniable benefits as I think about my upcoming wedding, I know to say to the photographer, Keep the USB.
+I’ll take the album – no matter the cost- because, after all, that is a possession that is priceless.

 Sign up for blog notifications